ehsan11100/AdGuard/Hosts-Blocklists.md

   See explanation above.

 * `||example.com^$dnsrewrite=NOERROR;HTTPS;32 example.com alpn=h3` adds an
   `HTTPS` record.
-Only a subsed of parameter values is supported: values must be `contiguous` and, where a `value-list` is expected`, only one value is currently supported:
+Only a subset of parameter values is supported: values must be `contiguous` and, where a `value-list` is expected`, only one value is currently supported: